StickyTheStick12/TrainSim/readme.md

 **Receiver's Response:**
 - On the receiver side, in case of an authentication failure, the system rejects the incoming data, logs the failure, and awaits the next package.
 The authentication failure can both be a signature that differs from the received or that the sequence number for the data is lower than the expected.

+### Known Limitations

+While the simulation strives to represent a realistic train station environment, there are certain limitations that users should be aware of:

+1.  **Daytime Operation:**

+-   The simulation is optimized for daytime operation, aligning with typical train arrivals and departures.
+Consequently, the program's functionality may be limited during evenings or extended periods without incoming trains.
+To ensure continuous operation, it is advisable to initiate the simulation during the day or evening when at least one train is expected to arrive.
+Additional trains can be added through the HMI interface.
+The simulation will continue to run until there are no more trains listed in the arrival.json file.

+2.  **Maximum Trains:**

+-   The simulation currently supports a maximum of seven trains running concurrently.
+This limitation is imposed by the available number of tracks (six) in the simulated train station and one extra train for the attack scenario.
+Attempting to add more trains than seven may lead to uninteded behavior and potential simulation issues.
+The most probable consequence is that the simulation won't be able to create the eight train and may work anyway.
+Having more than six trains means that there is a pending crash anyway and that the program will exit soon anyways.

+3.  **Internet Connection:**

+-   Additionally, please note that the simulation requires a consistent internet connection as it periodically queries Trafikverket for train data.
+This ensures that the simulation stays synchronized with real-world train arrivals and departures.
+A stable internet connection is essential for the accurate functioning of the program, especially during the scheduled intervals for obtaining updated train information from Trafikverket.
+If the internet connection is lost, it may lead to potential issues and disrupt the normal operation of the simulation.

+It's recommended to consider these limitations when using the simulation and to plan scenarios accordingly.

 **References**
     - Citations and references used in the documentation.